 - Students whose TOEFL (or approved equivalent) score is between 541-600 (paper) or 75-100 (internet-based test)

-This applies for their first two semesters at UWEC which, in most cases, is a sufficient accommodation.
-However, a student may request extended test time for additional semesters or classes.
+This applies for their first two semesters at UWEC which, in most cases, is sufficient accommodation.
+However, a student may request an extended test time for additional semesters or classes.
 These requests will be evaluated on a case-by-case basis.
 For more information, please contact Ami Christensen, firstname.lastname@example.org

 F- Visa Holders: If you need additional time to finish your program of study, please complete the program extension form, have it signed by your academic adviser, and return to the CIE.
-We will extend your program on your I-20 or contact you with further questions.
+We will extend your program to your I-20 or contact you with further questions.

 J-Visa Holders: If you need additional time to finish your program of study or want to extend your study at UW -Eau Claire you will need both the program extension form and proof of financial support for the rest of your program of study.
 Please make an appointment with an ISS staff member.